fqantonio/GoingInductive/README.md

 Since this is a longitudinal data sample, Junior and junior high for the physics and chemistry content of the Portuguese school curriculum, the **conclusions** extrapolation should be used carefully.

 The data used in this work was gathered over 13 years, in the period 2003 to 2019, from actual teacher day-to-day practice assessments about students **Learning Transfer**, **Lab Practice**, **Classroom Behavior**, that include Social Skills, and **Academic Results**.

-After starting to be interested about the different ways students lear I came across with the work of Felder´s learning styles (Felder; Silverman; 1988) and Wiley's Learning Objects (Wiley, 2002).
-These paper's showed me a complete list of different methodology that seems very promising and more adapted to the way brain learns.
-Furthermore, the readings about alternative **educational methodologies** went on also into the Cognitive Load Theory (Sweller, 1998), Brain Based Learning[\^2] (Jensen, 2005), Gardner Multi-Intelligence Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
-After four years of readings and tests, in 2013 the 4C/ID methodology was applied and a bLearning environment online set with MOODLE Learning Management System (LMS) (Rice, 2006) lessons that were mostly accomplished in the classroom: fewer logs into the system were from outside.
+After starting to be interested about the different ways students learn I came across with the work of Felder´s learning styles (Felder; Silverman; 1988) and Wiley's Learning Objects (Wiley, 2002).
+These paper's showed me a complete list of different methodologies with different points of views: the inductive ones seems very promising and more adapted to the way brain learns.

+Furthermore, the readings about alternative **educational methodologies** went on, and into the Cognitive Load Theory (Sweller, 1998), Brain Based Learning[\^2] (Jensen, 2005), Gardner Multi-Intelligence Theory (Gardner, 2011) and four component instructional design (4C/ID) (Van Merrienboer, Clark, Croock, 2002).
+After four years of readings and tests, in 2013 the 4C/ID methodology was applied and a bLearning environment online set with MOODLE Learning Management System (LMS) (Rice, 2006).
+Lessons were organized and were mostly accomplished in the classroom: fewer logs into the system were from outside.

 # CONTEXT

 This work includes junior and junior high students of two different schools data, from different regions, for the chemistry and physics subjects of the Portuguese curriculum, in the time scale 2003 to 2019.
 Raw data was gathered during 13 years, from actual day-to-day assessment registering in three different areas: transfer tests, lab practice and classroom behavior.

 Figure 1 show the variable longitudinal patterns for all sample time series, which includes junior and junior high students data for the two schools.
 The red vertical line shows the school change and the blue one is the starting point for the implementation of 4C/ID strategic inductive methodology for the treatment group.
 Its clear that near each vertical line there is a change showed by the blue smooth line (polynomial local regression).
 So, something happened!

 Furthermore, it seems that there no positive effect of the methodological change and its clear that there must be a school and behavior effect.
-Meaning that, the schools have different learning outcomes and after 2015 there is a crash in the student social skills.
+Meaning that, the schools have different learning outcomes and after 2015 there is a crash in the students social skills.

 ![Figure 1: all sample variables time series](Figures/figure1_boxplot_allSample.png)